dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 actions will implicitly and explicitly affect those feedback loops.
 Mastering signaling requires development of self-awareness at multiple levels beyond the individual.
-Typically, you'll find that these leaders and corporations prefer to not signal at all.
+Typically, you'll find that these leaders and corporations prefer to not signal at all, especially in interpersonal communication.
+This is kind of because everyone knows that all (or most) options are on the table, always.

+So get to work on your poker face.

+> E.G. My startup says we'll never IPO.
+Everyone says that.
+It's a
+> fucking negotiation tactic.
+Yet, it's also just generally a good
+> idea to retain control, especially for a young, small startup.

+So, here, the rookie move (in most circumstances) is to imply that you're willing to IPO or accept acquisition early on.
+Even if you say you're not, everyone knows that for that kind of exit strategy, all options should remain on the table.
+By sticking with a no, you're signaling that your perceived value of your product and your opportunity outweighs those options.
+By signaling towards yes, especially too early, you're losing flexibility and influence in the negotiation process.
+And either way -- yes or no -- all options are
+.. possibly on the table .. maybe?
+So why signal an early yes?

+### ALWAYS MORE OPTIONS!
+ALWAYS!

+![gradius options]

+And by playing the game so that your options remain open, you retain flexibility.
+At the same time, it's important to know when to break these general rules.
+Don't be an asshole and manipulate your relationship with investers, etc. out of greed.
+Those guys are fucking smart, they will know.

+> That's actually what VC's and Angel's do: they read people to
+> leverage business relationships, with precision.
+And people entrust
+> them with *billions* of dollars to do so, with precision.
+They have
+> hundreds of times more experience at the negotiation table and
+> managing board politics.

+More in the section on signaling.
+Just remember.  **Poker Face**.

 ### Knowledge

-Knowledge is power, as stated by the famous maxim.
+Knowledge is power, as stated by that maxim from time immemorial.
 And, yep, it's true, in case you hadn't figured that out yet.
 I think everyone knows this, but there are many out there who, whether they're younger or older, feel it's pointless to engage in the academic pursuit of knowledge, for whatever reason.
 Sometimes it's because they don't see the potential in themselves, which is depressing.
 Sometimes it's because, because of the combination of their beliefs at the time and whatever life circumstances they're dealing with, they perceive it to be futile or pointless.

 Whatever the reason, it's incredibly disheartening when someone develops antipathy towards the pursuit of knowledge because it's how we equip